Crew is a mobile app that combines a universal group voice intercom with shared locations on a map.

 When you register with Crew using your Apple or Google account, Crew records your first name, last name, and email address.
 We use this for authentication purposes and might reach out using emails for marketing research or support.
 Your first and last name will be shared with other riders.

-Note 1: In the demo ride, Sally (our bot) will receive your gps and audio just like any other rider.
+Note 1: In the demo ride, Sally (our bot) will receive your GPS and audio just like any other rider.
 It is running the same code as the app plus addons to run the voice agent.
 It needs audio in and out to engage with you.
 So it does receive your data.

 Note 2: In the future, we're hoping to launch a virtual copilot agent that you can invite to your rides.
 This agent is powered by A.I. and will assist you and your crew during the ride in many different ways.
-So just like the Sally agent in demo ride, in order to provide value, this bot will receive your audio and gps coordinates.
-Rest assured, as of today, since copilot is not available, when you join any ride you create or that was created by a friend of yours, it is only the participants of that ride that will receive audio and gps data from youu/.
+So just like the Sally agent in demo ride, in order to provide value, this bot will receive your audio and GPS coordinates.
+Rest assured, as of today, since copilot is not available, when you join any ride you create or that was created by a friend of yours, it is only the participants of that ride that will receive audio and GPS data from you.

 The menu tab manages your rides.

 The audio tab will show a red dot when the microphone is active.
 You can mute/unmute microphone and speaker.
 You can enter/leave private chats with other riders.
-When that's active, the audio tab shows the picture in the menu.

 The app offers a wide range of features to enhance the riding experience for groups.
 Some of these features include: